rzamoramx/core_banking_system_es_cqrs/es/README.md

 1. You can add parameters for connecting to Immudb in the config-dev.json file if you've changed the username, password, or database; otherwise, you don't need to change anything.

 You can use the Immudb client to see how banking transactions persist; point 4 of the [README.md](../README.md) file.
-See the official documentation for manipulating Immudb [here](https://docs.immudb.io/master/connecting/clitools.html#immuclient)
+See the official documentation for other usage of Immudb such auditing, querying, etc. [here](https://docs.immudb.io/master/connecting/clitools.html#immuclient)

 ### Install dependencies